ckm3/Py-PDM/README.md

 Compared with other Python implementations, with the help of Cython, we can obtain a much faster PDM tool.

 ![Example result](/examples/Py-PDM-example.png)

-*The red lines show the true frequency and its harmonics.*
+*The red lines show the true frequency and its n times period.*

 # Performance
 Compared to the [Pure Python implementation of PDM](https://pyastronomy.readthedocs.io/en/latest/pyTimingDoc/pyPDMDoc/pdm.html) of ``PyAstronomy``: